 MA in Maritime History, MA by research in Maritime Studies, MPhil, and PhD at University of Greenwich

-Located in the iconic setting of the Old Royal Naval College, the Greenwich Maritime Institute (GMI) offers a unique environment for the study of maritime topics and offers an array of postgraduate courses on both contemporary and historical subjects.
-Our taught MA in Maritime History gives equal weight to mercantile and naval aspects of maritime history, with courses focusing on the Royal Navy since the seventeenth century, and the development of merchant shipping, ports and fisheries to the present day, as well as marine environmental history.
+Located in the iconic setting of the Old Royal Naval College, the University of Greenwich offers a unique environment for the study of maritime topics and an array of postgraduate courses on both contemporary and historical subjects.
+Our taught MA in Maritime History gives equal weight to mercantile and naval aspects of maritime history, with blended-learning courses focusing on the Royal Navy since the seventeenth century, and the development of merchant shipping, ports and fisheries to the present day, as well as marine environmental history; maritime history and film; and piracy from 1500 to the early nineteenth century.
 We also offer a unique ‘Case Studies in Maritime History’ course, during which an array of scholars share their research insights and expertise with students, as well as courses on sources, methods and archives designed to prepare students for the 20,000-word dissertation.
 Alternatively, students can take a research masters, with a smaller taught element and a dissertation of up to 40,000 words.
 All MA courses can be taken full-time over one year, or part-time over two.
-We also run an annual programme of one-day courses, details of which can be found on our website
+Students will also be connected to the vibrant, interdisciplinary Greenwich Maritime Centre.
+The new MA in Maritime History is being reconfigured, and will be available from the 2018-19 academic year.

 MA, MRES, and PhD at the Maritime Historical Studies Centre, University of Hull